the13fools/lets-get-lost/pages/dream herding.md

   <br><br>

-  In short, the internet provides a new tool for thought and communication - <a href="http://bost.ocks.org/mike/algorithms/">exploring</a> <a href="http://www.r2d3.us/visual-intro-to-machine-learning-part-1/">applications</a> of this tool that help more people to see a little further and more clearly than they would have otherwise feels like a socially productive use of time.
+  In short, the internet provides a new tool for thought and communication - <a href="http://bost.ocks.org/mike/algorithms/">exploring</a> <a href="http://www.r2d3.us/visual-intro-to-machine-learning-part-1/">applications</a> of this <a href="http://explorableexplanations.com/">tool</a> that help more people to see a little further and more clearly than they would have otherwise feels like a socially productive use of time.
 </p>